RyanSample/RealtorSite/README.md

 # RealtorSite
-A knock off of a realtor site using ASP.NET MVC
+A take on a modern realtor website.